 Each dishcloth measures about 6 and a half inches square.
 To check if your cloth is square, fold it diagonally; if the two opposite corners meet, it is square.

 - rep = repeat

 - st = stitch

-End off.
+Fasten off.
 Weave in ends.

-Or, alternatively, you could give the cloth as a gift to a friend; if you crochet several of these and bundle them up with pretty ribbons, they'd make a lovely housewarming gift or a great "spa at home" gift to give for Mother's Day.
-They could also be given as bridal shower gifts, Christmas gifts, etc.
+Time to wash the dishes, your countertops, your face, or any other surface you can think of for using these luxuriously soft dishcloths.
+Alternatively, you could give the cloth as a gift to a friend; if you crochet several of these and bundle them up with pretty ribbons, they'd make a lovely housewarming gift or a great "spa at home" gift to give for Mother's Day.
+They also make great gifts for bridal showers, Christmas, or for any other celebration.